Entanglement structure of current-driven diffusive fermion systems: Scaling limit for phase II

-For finite $p_1$, the solution to the steady-state exhibits crossover behavior in the scaling limit because the $A_{i j}$ correlations are now sourced by the current along the diagonal.
-To solve for $A_{ij}$, we first invert the steady-state solution of (\ref{eqn:aii}) and find \be
+For finite $p_1$, the solution to the steady state exhibits crossover behavior in the scaling limit because the $A_{i j}$ correlations are now sourced by the current along the diagonal.
+To solve for $A_{ij}$, we first invert the steady-state solution of Eq.~(\ref{eqn:aii}) and find \be

 \ee where $\cosh \lambda = \frac{3+p_1}{3-p_1}$.
 This expression is valid in the bulk up to exponentially small corrections on the order of $e^{-\lambda L}$.
-Notice that the second term is non-perturbative in $p_1$, which is consistent with the non-analytic behavior we find in the entropy and mutual information.
+Notice that the second term is nonperturbative in $p_1$, which is consistent with the nonanalytic behavior we find in the entropy and mutual information.
 Defining $a(x,y)=A_{xL,yL+1}$, we can rewrite the first term as \be